Five ITAD Mistakes Not to Make

 IT asset disposition (ITAD) requires numerous complex activities: transportation, equipment testing, data destruction, remarketing, de-manufacturing, recycling, and reporting.
 Activities not outsourced to trusted vendors are too often performed by employees who are given little-or-no guidance from senior management.

-When an organization fails to maintain proper oversight mistakes happen.
-Outsourcing can actually increase the risks and leave organizations with a false sense of security.
+When an organization fails to maintain proper oversight, mistakes happen.
+Outsourcing can increase risks and leave organizations with a false sense of security.

 Here are the five common mistakes organizations most often make: